MultiSafepay/docs/content/payments/methods/pay-later/betaalpermaand/_index.md

 ### Changing orders before shipment

+You can still change an order between approval from Santander and shipment.

 {{< details title="Changing orders before shipment" >}}

-To change a Betaal per Maand order between approval from Santander and shipment, follow these steps:

 1. Sign in to your [MultiSafepay dashboard](https://merchant.multisafepay.com).
 2. Go to **Transactions** > **Transaction overview**.